GavinRay97/GavinRay97.github.io/data/blog/io-uring-fixed-bufferpool-zig.md

 The primary appeal of `io_uring` is that it allows applications to submit I/O requests to the kernel asynchronously, and receive completion events for those requests.
 This doesn't make reading/writing pages to disk necessarily faster, but it does increase potential I/O throughput by allowing the buffer pool to submit multiple I/O requests to the kernel at the same time.

-One of the more recent features of `io_uring` is the ability to pre-allocate and register a pool of buffers to use for I/O operations.
+One of the ~~more recent~~ [0] features of `io_uring` is the ability to pre-allocate and register a pool of buffers to use for I/O operations.
 This means that the buffer pool can pre-allocate a pool of memory, and then register that memory with `io_uring`.
 When the buffer pool wants to read/write a page to disk, it can simply pass the index to a buffer in the pool to the disk manager.
 The disk manager can then perform the I/O operation using that buffer, and the buffer pool will (optionally) receive a completion event when the I/O operation completes.

+> [0]: It was pointed out that this feature is not recent.
+See #Errata for more details.

 - https://unixism.net/loti/tutorial/fixed_buffers.html